10 Key Postnatal Fitness Strategies for New Parents

-Becoming a parent is life-changing, and getting back to feeling strong and energized doesn’t have to feel overwhelming.
+Becoming a parent is life-changing, and regaining strength and energy doesn’t have to be overwhelming.
 The good news?
-You can start moving again safely and actually enjoy the process — even with a newborn in your arms.
+You can start moving again safely and enjoy the process—even with a newborn in your arms.

-Here’s the exact roadmap I wish someone had handed me after both of my babies.
-These 10 postnatal fitness strategies are realistic, evidence-based, and designed for real parents who are short on time and sleep.
+Here’s a roadmap of 10 postnatal fitness strategies that are realistic, evidence-based, and designed for parents who are short on time and sleep.
+These strategies can help you gradually rebuild your strength and confidence.

 1. Get Your Doctor’s Green Light First (Seriously)